WHO ARE WE?

 Since then, Toby worked with the NSW Government on waste issues and ran a consultancy business, advising government on zero-waste initiatives.

 Toby was the Executive Director of the Queensland Conservation Council from 2004-2014, and has tertiary qualifications in education, marketing and journalism.
-As our Campaigns Manager, he creates the strategies and actions to run our successful campaigns, and works with governments on policy around plastic and waste.
+As the Boomerang Alliance Campaigns Manager, he creates the strategies and actions to run our successful campaigns, and works with governments on policy around plastic and waste.
 He believes that we can all make a difference.